 3 Ways Your Dog Can Serve The Community

-It may not be on your radar yet, but after this quick read you’ll definitely be aware of a holiday worth celebrating!
-February 17th is Random Acts of Kindness Day.
-While I try to seize opportunities to be kind year round, it’s still a pleasant reminder to ask ourselves what we’ve done to show unsolicited kindness to our family, friends, and neighbors.
+While Random Acts of Kindness Day isn’t until February, it’s still a great idea to ask ourselves what we’ve done to show unsolicited kindness to our family, friends, and neighbors.

 Kindness shows compassion, encourages togetherness, serves where nothing else can, and brings joy to those it touches.
 If that doesn’t spell D.O.G. then I don’t know what does.
 There are very few beings who understand how to show kindness as unabashedly as our four-legged friends.

 While you’re planning your day of kindness with surprise cookies, volunteer work, and simply noticing those in need of a helping hand, include Fido!
 Tell him to load up and take him with you on your quest to spread kindness.
 Still not sure how he can help?
 Here are three ways your dog can help your community.

 Pet sharing started a number of years back to help pet owners in situations of limited finances, time, and resources be able to still benefit from having a pet in their lives.
 Pet sharers basically have shared custody of the pet; the pet benefits from more time with their humans, and their humans can care for their pet in a way more suited to their needs.

 However, the concept of sharing your dog’s company with those that may not have the resources to care for one themselves can have positive effects on your immediate community.
 Sharing the company of your dog doesn’t mean you give them up either!
 You can be present the entire time and see the joy spread by your four-legged friend.

 These opportunities appear any time you walk out the front door with your trusted companion by your side and you probably didn’t even know it!